poonampawar13/House_Price_Project/README.md

 The evaluation metrics are used on both the training and testing datasets to assess model performance.

 8. Prediction:
-  * Apply the final model to predict house prices on the testing set and any new dataset.
+  * Apply the final model to predict house prices on the testing set.

 # Libraries Used
   * Pandas: Data manipulation and analysis.